 I froze half of this cake for a couple of weeks to have some leftovers for my husband (I made the cake while he was away on a trip).
 I let the cake thaw out in the refrigerator, and then microwaved it to melt the chocolate chips.
 The hubby thought the cake was straight out of the oven, LOL!
 So, this cake can actually be made in advance, provided it's kept refrigerated or frozen.

-This cake is pretty, colorful, and, with all those strawberries, it just screams Summer!
+This strawberry chocolate chip cake is pretty, colorful, and, with all those strawberries, it just screams Summer!

 It's even better if you sprinkle some powdered sugar on top!